SalK91/convex_optimization/docs/0a LA.md

     - If $x_0 = 0$, the affine subspace is just a subspace.

 ## Eigenvalues, Eigenvectors, and Symmetric Matrices
+Eigenvalues reveal curvature directions: large eigenvalues indicate steep directions, small eigenvalues indicate flat directions.
+Symmetric matrices (Hessians, covariances) are especially well-behaved — they can be diagonalized with orthogonal eigenvectors, which simplifies analysis and algorithms.

 - Eigenvalue and Eigenvector: For a square matrix $A \in \mathbb{R}^{n \times n}$, a scalar $\lambda \in \mathbb{R}$ (or $\mathbb{C}$) is an eigenvalue if there exists a nonzero vector $v \in \mathbb{R}^n$ such that
   $$